robbiemu/Udacity---Developing-Android-Apps/Lesson 5.md

 * _in the Fragment's_ `onCreate`: `setRetainInstance(true);`
 * _in the fragments's_ `onCreateView`: `return null`

 You would then create two activities under `layout` and `layout-600dp` or some other subset of display types.
 In the activity for the non-master-detail-flow variant, you would have a separate detail activity, that need not be changed.
-In the main activity class (this could actually be two different classes since we ahve 2 different activities), you need to conditionally load the detail fragment in the right-side container (a `FrameLayout`).
+In the main activity class (this could actually be two different classes since we have 2 different activities), you need to conditionally load the detail fragment in the right-side container (a `FrameLayout`).
 Since this will have the framelayout, detecting that feature is a good way to do it:

 _in onCreate_
         setContentView(R.layout.activity_main);